RakhithJK/BishopFox-sliver-wiki/External-Builders.md

 Starting in v1.5.30 Sliver supports "external builders," which allow a Sliver server to offload implant builds onto other systems.
-This can be used to increase platform support (e.g. connecting a MacBook to Linux server to enable additional MacOS targets) or increasing performance (e.g. having a low powered cloud host offload a local PC).
+This can be used to increase platform support (e.g. connecting a MacBook to a Linux server to enable additional MacOS targets) or increasing performance (e.g. having a low powered cloud host offload a local PC).

-External builders can also be used to create custom modifications to the implant source code, or replace the default Sliver implant entirely.
+External builders can also be used to create custom modifications to the implant source code, or potentially replace the default Sliver implant entirely.

 ## Builders